 7. Store Launch and Local Marketing Program Package: $2,500 to $3,000

 - You are required to participate in the Store Launch and Daily Discipline Marketing Program which includes a grand opening marketing package.
 This will require that you purchase certain printed materials.

 - Printing supply costs will vary depending upon location specifics, such as whether local ordinances allow you to display an exterior A-Frame sign, banners, flags, etc. and the amount of initial stock of promotional material that you have printed.

-- The Store Launch and Local Marketing Program Package will vary with the expected volume of sales and will include a banner, A-Frame sign, sign holder, loyalty cards, direct mailers, car topper and wrap, various menus, sales tracker, free pita cards, various window clings, business cards, letterhead, envelopes, packaging, various coupons, and invoices.
+- The Store Launch and Local Marketing Program Package will vary with the expected volume of sales and may include a banner, A-Frame sign, sign holder, gift cards, direct mailers, car topper and wrap, various menus, sales tracker, free pita cards, various window clings, business cards, letterhead, envelopes, packaging, various coupons, and invoices.